 The tortured lover

-Balzac, the brilliant writer, fuelled his creative spurts with up to 50 cups of coffee per day interspersed with snacks of pure coffee grounds.
+Balzac, the brilliant writer, fueled his creative spurts with up to 50 cups of coffee per day interspersed with snacks of pure coffee grounds.
 Despite numerous warnings against over-consumption, this devotee drank his coffee black and paid dearly for his obsession with terrible stomach cramps, twitching, and headaches.
 Balzac regrettably passed at the age of 51 but the legacy of his love for the brew lives on his works, including important notes on how to maximize coffee’s impact.
 One of our favorite (horrifying) directives follows: “When you have produced the finest grind with the least water possible, you double the dose by drinking two cups at a time; particularly vigorous constitutions can tolerate three cups.
 In this manner one can continue working for several more days”*.
 Balzac drank his coffee black and often on an empty stomach, indulging in his coffee’s agonising, acidic burn.
 He was clearly a man willing to suffer for love.

 The devoted warrior